Courtroom Animal Advocate Program (New Jersey)

 Courtroom Animal Advocate Program (CAAP) laws allow advocates — supervised law students or volunteer lawyers — to advocate for animal victims in criminal cruelty cases.

 We’re working to pass a Courtroom Animal Advocate Program bill that would empower law students and volunteer lawyers to advocate for animal victims in cruelty criminal cases.
-Introduced by Assemblyman Raj Mukherj (D-33) and Senator Nicholas Scutari (D-22), A.4533/S.2868 provides for an advocate in criminal cases concerning the welfare or care of an animal.
+Introduced by Senator Brian Stack (D-33), as well as Assembly members Raj Mukherj (D-33), Annette Quijano (D-20) and Daniel Benson (D-14), A.1965/S.2211 provides for an advocate in criminal cases concerning the welfare or care of an animal.

 The bill allows advocates to appear in court and assist the judge by drafting briefs, conducting research, gathering information from veterinarians, animal control officers, and law enforcement officials, and making recommendations on behalf of the animal victim’s interests.